Publish private usage specs for your libraries

 Sharing a usage spec

 Add a Tessl user to your workspace to share private specs with them.
-The viewer role is (Read-Only).
+The viewer role gives read-only access to the specs in the workspace.

 tessl workspace add-member --user <tessl-user-id> --role viewer --workspace <workspace-name>